Nicolas-Saade/Nicolas-Saade/README.md

 ## Projects

 ### [**LinkMySocials**](https://github.com/Nicolas-Saade/ttmigtool)
-* Keep your Hard-Earned TikTok Favorites and Preferences Safe *
+*Keep your Hard-Earned TikTok Favorites and Preferences Safe*
 - The app was built using: Python, Django, React-native, JavaScript and TypeScript.
-The Website is hosted using AWS services (S3, EC2), check it out @Link-My-Socials.com .
+The Website is hosted using AWS services (S3, EC2), check it out [**link-my-socials.com**](https://link-my-socials.com/) .

 ### [**GameShop**](https://github.com/Nicolas-Saade/Game-Shop)
 *A Full-Stack application to manage an online store, browse, and buy products*